rollerworks/search/UPGRADE-2.0.md

     CacheInterface $cache = null
     ```

-    The `$cache` argument is optional and only used when the TTL of the
+    **Note:** The `$cache` argument is optional and only used when the `$cacheTTL`
-    processor is configured.
+    of the `ProcessorConfig` is configured.

- * The caching moved to Input `ProcessorConfig` class, the metadata
+ * Cache TTL configuration has been moved to `Rollerworks\Component\Search\Input\ProcessorConfig`,
-   configuration format has remained unchanged.
+   the metadata configuration format has remained unchanged.

  * The Input format is now automatically detected by the first character.
+   When the provided input starts with an `{` the `JsonInput` processor is used,
+   otherwise the `NormStringQueryInput` processor is used.

- * ArrayInput is deprecated and is internally delegated to the
+ * ArrayInput is deprecated and is internally delegated to the JsonInputProcessor.

-   JsonInputProcessor.
-In RollerworksSearch v2.0.0-ALPHA12 support for
+   **In RollerworksSearch v2.0.0-ALPHA12 support for ArrayInput is completely
-   ArrayInput is completely removed and will throw an exception instead.
+   removed and will throw an exception instead.**

 UPGRADE FROM 2.0-ALPHA5 to 2.0-ALPHA8
 =====================================